pkaminski/sample/README.md

 sample
 ======

-A change in the master branch.
+A change in the work2 branch.

 More work goes here.